qbiomaster/qBioMaster-introduction/Detailed program.md

 3. *Cell biology by the numbers*, R. Milo and R. Phillips
 4. *Biological Physics: Energy, Information, Life*, Philip Nelson
 5. *Random Walks in Biology*, Howard
+6. *A first course in Network Science*, F. Menczer, S. Fortunato and C. A. Davis
+7. *Network Science*,A.L Barabasi, available on line http://networksciencebook.com/